MicrosoftDocs/sdk-api/sdk-api-src/content/clfsw32/nf-clfsw32-deletelogbyhandle.md

 req.lib: Clfsw32.lib
 req.dll: Clfsw32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - DeleteLogByHandle
+ - clfsw32/DeleteLogByHandle
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Clfsw32.dll
 api_name:
  - DeleteLogByHandle
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # DeleteLogByHandle function

 ## -description

 Marks the specified log for deletion.
 The log is actually deleted when all handles, marshaling areas, and read contexts to the log are closed.
 If the log is a physical log, its underlying containers are deleted.